North Pacific Coast Guard Forum

 Canada is hosting the Experts and Summit meetings in 2010.

-Delegation members for the Experts Meeting generally include eight to 12 senior ranking officials (military rank of Captain/Colonel), led by an officer of Flag rank (Admiral or General).
+Delegation members for the Experts Meeting generally include eight to 12 senior ranking officials (military rank of Captain/Colonel), led by a head of delegation.

 Summit delegations are generally comprised of 10 to 15 senior ranking personnel (Captain/Colonel to Flag Officer) led by the Head of the Agency (Coast Guard), generally a four-star Admiral/General or Deputy Minister.